This post was originally published in May 2020 and has been updated with new content.

 No cybersecurity solution is capable of blocking all threats.
 This makes reinforcements necessary, and it comes in the form of people—sometimes called the weakest link in cybersecurity.
 In reality, they’re your last line of defense when technology fails, and it’s why hackers consistently attempt to manipulate employees into making mistakes.

 Creating a vigilant community

 People-based cyberattacks grew more than any other type over the last year, according to Accenture, with malware and ransomware attacks growing by double digits.
-In the 2019 Data Breach Investigations Report, Verizon found that phishing and pretexting represent 98 percent of all social attacks and 93 percent of breaches.
+In the 2021 Data Breach Investigations Report, Verizon found that social engineering (phishing and spear phishing) were responsible for 85 percent of credential compromise in 2020, while phishing was the number one form of social attack.
 If hackers are going to come after your employees, it will be via one of the above threats.

 Although the rate of employees clicking on phishing emails has gone down thanks to phishing awareness training, the rate of reporting remains dismal.
 Only 17 percent of phishing emails are reported to IT, according to Verizon.
 This contradiction reveals that while employees might be better at recognizing phishing emails, they might have no understanding of how anti-phishing technology works and how critical reporting is to the efficacy of a solution.

 As part of cybersecurity awareness training, users should be educated about how anti-phishing technology works to protect them and how it can be improved with their help.
 For example, reporting a phishing email to IT sets in motion a string of events that your users likely don’t understand.